 LINKING THE SCALES FOR PREDICTION AND CONTROL

-MULTISCALE MODELS FOR CANCER
+MULTISCALE MODELS FOR CANCER AND DIGITAL TWINS

 Cancer research requires multiscale modeling.
 The enormous power and success of the genomic and molecular paradigm of cancer has made it possible to comprehensively measure genomic, transcriptional, proteomic, and epigenomic information in multiple cancers.
 This underpins our understanding of how molecular systems in cancer cells are disrupted and is a central goal of large-scale cancer genomics projects, such as The Cancer Genome Atlas (TCGA).
 Further efforts such as the Pan-Cancer Atlas, only strengthened the emerging consensus that the tumor microenvironment plays a crucial role in cancer onset and progression.
 This requires the integration of vast amounts of information on the molecular and cellular scales, such as the Human Tumor Atlas Network, into multiscale models that could be used to develop personalized therapies for cancer patients.

 Such personalized dynamic models culminate in so-called “digital twins” for cancer patients.
 What makes digital twins different from just models is not only their personalization for each patient, but the dynamic updating of the model in light of longitudinal measurements and clinical data obtained from the patient, representing the patient’s disease trajectory over time.
 Digital twins can be used to forecast the disease progression, response to interventions, such as drugs, and adverse events associated with interventions.